allisonrobertsTN/2021-09-13-tn-online/index.md

 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
-This workshop is designed for Tennessee State Department of Health employees from any department.
+This workshop is designed for Tennessee State Department of Health employees from any division/office.
 Participants are encouraged to join the R Alliance of Tennessee (RAT) Pack after completing the workshop (if they haven't already!)

 {% comment %}
 LOCATION